microsoft/VoTT/README.md

 ## Running VoTT

-VoTT can be installed as as native application or run from source.
+VoTT can be installed as a native application or run from source.

 ### Download and install a release package for your platform (recommended)